Why Teach Sanskrit Names?

 The best teaching takes into account that every student has a preferred learning style and offers different cues for different students.
 This practice—known as experiential learning—includes something for Auditory, Visual, and Kinesthetic learners.
 When you use Sanskrit in the studio, keep in mind that auditory learners want to hear the word, visual learners want to see the word or visualize the spelling, and kinesthetic learners want to do the pose and say the word, or perhaps write it down.
 To fulfill the needs of a range of learners, make sure to include different expressions of the word during class.

 "It's important to remember that we are not only teaching poses, we are also teaching language," says Diana Damelio, Manager of the Kripalu Yoga Teacher development, which uses an experiential model for teaching.
 "Every student learns differently, so if there are 30 people in a class I assume there are 30 different classes going on.
 Don't assume that people learn the way you do.
-Only 20% of people are auditory learners.
+Only 20 percent of people are auditory learners.
 The rest of us are visual and kinesthetic learners."

 "My job is to teach in many different ways," Damelio continues.
 "Visual learners go bonkers unless it is written down, so we have a story board that keeps information visible."